arcadon42/Get_next_line/README.md

 We have to handle the following situations:

-    1. Reading and Concatenating Buffers: If the current read buffer from the file doesn't have a newline character ('\n'), you concatenate its contents with the previous buffer content.
+    1. Reading and Concatenating Buffers: If the current read buffer from the file doesn't have a newline character ('\n'),you concatenate its contents with the previous buffer content.
 This step ensures that a line that spans multiple buffers is correctly handled.
     2. Processing Lines: If the read buffer contains a newline character ('\n'), you concatenate the buffer content up to the newline character with the previous buffer content.
 This creates a complete line that can be returned.
     3. End of File Handling: When you reach the end of the file (i.e., the read() function returns 0), you concatenate the buffer content with the previous buffer content.
 This is important to capture any remaining data that didn't end with a newline character.
     4. Allocating and Returning Line: After processing and concatenating the buffers, you allocate memory for a new string that contains the entire line without the newline character.
 This is the string that the function will return.
-	5. Memory Management: You mentioned that you release the memory allocated for intermediate buffers and return values accordingly: 1 if a newline was found, 0 for end of file, and -1 for any error or invalid parameter conditions.
+    5. Memory Management: You mentioned that you release the memory allocated for intermediate buffers and return values accordingly:
+    1 if a newline was found, 0 for end of file, and -1 for any error or invalid parameter conditions.
     6. Error Handling: You've also noted that if there are issues with parameters (like BUFFER_SIZE being <= 0) or if memory allocation fails at any point, you free the allocated memory and return -1 to indicate an error.

 ## 🛠️ Usage